This page contains affiliate links to the products I talk about and recommend. All opinions are my own.

 You write a lot about Jewish baking.
 What are some tools you recommend for the Jewish chef?

 If you want to make challah, I highly recommend this molded bread pan.
 Gluten free dough is wet and cannot be braided, but this pan will make your challah look like it was braided.
-I also recommend Perfect for Pesach by Naomi Nachman.
+I also recommend a cookbook called, Perfect for Pesach, by Naomi Nachman.

 Are there any gluten-free cookbooks you recommend?

-Yes, as I mentioned prior, I really like Perfect for Pesach by Naomi Nachman.
+Yes, as mentioned, I really like Perfect for Pesach by Naomi Nachman.
 Even though the title says “Pesach,” I found the recipes super accessible and delicious for year-round gluten-free cooking.
 I also like Elana Amsterdam’s The Gluten-Free Almond Flour Cookbook.
 It was one of the first cookbooks I ever bought.
 I also recommend Heather Christo’s Pure Delicious (150+ allergy-friendly recipes).
 It’s a keeper!

 I was just diagnosed with Celiac disease.
 Is there a good book you recommend?

 Yes, I really enjoyed Jennifer’s Way by Jennifer Esposito.
-She shares her journey to to a Celiac diagnosis – it’s very touching.
-I also enjoyed Elisabeth Hasselbeck’s, The G-Free Diet: A Gluten-Free Survival Guide, as she offers practical tips to living a strict gluten free lifestyle.
+She shares her journey to get a celiac disease diagnosis – it’s very touching.
+I also enjoyed Elisabeth Hasselbeck’s, The G-Free Diet: A Gluten-Free Survival Guide, as she offers practical tips to living a strict gluten-free lifestyle.

 Where do you buy gluten-free groceries?

 I have found a lot of great gluten-free products at a great price online at Thrive Market.
 My friends (you) get 15% off if you sign up for a Thrive Market membership here.
 I shop a lot at Amazon.com too – just search for your favorite gluten-free products!
-I also shop at Whole Foods, Natural Grocers, Costco, Trader Joe’s, and Sprouts.
+I also shop at Whole Foods, Natural Grocers, Costco, Trader Joe’s, and Sprouts Farmer’s Markets.

 What lip balms do you recommend?